 - 1. The project coordinator should familiarize themselves with the entire Tool.
 This includes being familiar with the terms, structure of the evaluation system, and how using the Tool can benefit the municipality.
 This is important for when questions are raised by users. - 2.
 Determine who will participate and the approach that will be used.
 For ideas, refer to the section below titled, "Who Should Complete the Evaluation?" - 3.
-Take the time to set the stage and explain why people are being asked to complete the evaluation and what purpose it will serve. - 4.
+Determine if you will ask respondents to complete the demographic survey (page 16).
+The survey can help your municipality understand the diversity of persons that are responding.
+In addition, it provides the ability to assess how each demographic group rates the inclusiveness of the municipal organization.
+This can highlight if certain groups of people rate the municipality more or less inclusive and how additional actions may be required to include those people. - 4.
+Take the time to set the stage and explain why people are being asked to complete the evaluation and what purpose it will serve. - 5.
 Provide users with access to the terms (pages 5-8), the user instruction sheet (page 10), and the definitions of the levels of inclusion (page 14).